soicy4/soicy4/README.md

 - 👋 Hi, I’m @soicy4
-- 👀 I’m interested in programming something useful
+- 👀 I’m interested in programming of something useful
 - 🌱 I’m currently learning skills of the programmer
-- 💞️ I’m looking to collaborate on users of github to
+- 💞️ I’m looking to collaborate on users of github
 - 📫 How to reach me tg - @dotagoddd

 <!---